VirtoCommerce/vc-module-training-docker/readme.md

 not marked as serializable.”
 ```

-This is a feature of a solution with docker-compose suport.
-In order to avoid the error you should run any EF Command with -StartupProject “YourInitialAppProject” parameter.
+This is a feature of a solution with docker-compose project.
+In order to avoid the error you should specify your initial app project and run any EF Command with -StartupProject “YourInitialAppProject” parameter.

 For example to enable migrations use following command